 Uh-oh.
 You’re at the start of a meeting or a client presentation and it takes a sharp left turn.
 Perhaps you misjudged your audience or suddenly you realize you are horrifyingly off topic.
 Or, more commonly, you may have inadvertently hit a hot button and a heated argument erupts.
 Whatever the cause, there is one sure solution: Hit the metaphorical reset button.

-This advice comes from Andrew Sobel, a business consultant, executive coach and author of several books, including Clients for Life and the recently released Power Questions: Build Relationships, Win New Business, and Influence Others.
+This advice comes from Andrew Sobel, a business consultant, executive coach and author of several books, including Clients for Life and Power Questions: Build Relationships, Win New Business, and Influence Others.
 Sobel likes to retell the story of his business partner and co-author Jerry Panas when he got off on the wrong foot in a meeting with a wealthy benefactor asking for a million-dollar gift for his alma mater—for the wrong program.
 When Panas realized his error, his response was remarkably bold.
 He left the room, waited 10 seconds, knocked on the door and asked, “Do you mind if we start over?”
 The benefactor immediately agreed, the conversation got back on track, and Panas secured the donation for the appropriate program.

 Five Tips for Getting Meetings Back on Track